sangyisu/625-project/README.md

 ## Feature Selection

- we have 79 features for now in 'mice_data29w.csv'.
+ We have 79 features for now in 'mice_data29w.csv'.
 First we define most of them are categorical variables and we convert them to factor.
 Thus, it is more likely to be overfitting when we do Machine Learning Models.

-- the structure of the dataset
+- The structure of the dataset

 ![Screenshot 2023-12-01 000938](https://github.com/sangyisu/625-project/assets/117102360/b701bc7d-9e98-4ebf-b8f9-9d4b02ca8fba)